creasico/laravel-base/database/README.md

 ## Businesses

-A business must have some short of [relationship](https://www.investopedia.com/terms/b/business-relations.asp) to the externals, either to another business or individuals regardless of its size.
+A business must have some sort of [relationship](https://www.investopedia.com/terms/b/business-relations.asp) to the externals, either to another business or individuals regardless of its size.
 The most common term to describe it is [stakeholder](https://www.investopedia.com/terms/s/stakeholder.asp).

 > A stakeholder is a person or group with an interest in an enterprise - [What Are Stakeholders: Definition, Types, and Examples](https://www.investopedia.com/terms/s/stakeholder.asp)